UMM-CSci-3601/intro-to-git/README.md

 Let's assume you've _finally_ gotten all the checks to pass, you're up to date with `main`, and you've gotten a positive pull request.
-Now the green "Merge Pull Requst" should enabled, so push that button!
+Now the green "Merge Pull Request" should enabled, so push that button!
 Make any updates you want, and then click "Confirm merge".

 At this point your pull request should be merged in and your changes should now